AI in the UGC loop, part 3, moderation: the layer most teams skip

 AI in the UGC loop, part 4, personalisation: the right clip for the right shopper

-Nine product pages out of ten sort their UGC "newest first", a strategy for the brand’s convenience, not the shopper’s.
-Here is the maturity ladder from generic gallery to 1:1 persona matching, and what each rung is worth.
+Nine product pages out of ten sort their UGC "newest first", a sort that serves the brand’s convenience and ignores the shopper.
+This is the maturity ladder from generic gallery to 1:1 persona matching, with what each rung is worth.

 - Strategy